maddenp/nml/README.md

 ##### Output Format

-In addition to the default Fortran namelist output format, _nml_ can output namelist data as a bash/ksh function.
-This allows fast lookups in shell scripts after a single _nml_ invocation, via the defined _nmlquery_ shell function.
+In addition to the default Fortran namelist output format, _nml_ can output namelist data as a bash/ksh function, or as JSON data.

+The bash/ksh function allows fast lookups in shell scripts after a single _nml_ invocation, via the defined _nmlquery_ shell function.

 ````
 % eval "$(nml --in nl --format bash)"